VladIftime/Peer-review-AL/README.md

 # Peer-review-AL
-A helpful for TAs of Adv.
+A helpful tool for TAs of Adv.
 Logic